How to Upcycle an Old Picture Frame

 My favorite way to enjoy these pretty frames with decorative metal is to attach a vintage vase and fill it with real or fake flowers.

 Choose a vase or bottle with a skinny neck.
 Milkglass vases work well, or old medicinal bottles.
 Use wire or twine to tie the bottle to the sheet metal (you can find barkwire HERE).
 Tie a decorative ribbon over the top.

-These pretty frames are so easy and can be used in so many ways.
-I love them en masse!
+These upcycled frames are so easy and can be used in so many ways.
+I love decorating with a whole grouping of them.
 If you are a dealer, definitely whip up a bunch at a time in all sizes and show your customers all the ways they can use them.
 They would also be a beautiful backdrop for a wedding with vases-full of the wedding flowers, or even laying as centerpieces.

 And here are the links: